Estimated read time: 12 minutes

 - The Canny Collar can be quickly and easily switched into a regular dog collar.
 Simply flick the noseband on and off your dog's nose when needed.
 By doing this you can eventually train your dog to walk on a conventional flat collar.

-- The Canny Collar doesn’t have to be removed when your dog is off lead and can be safely left on while your dog runs free.
+- The Canny Collar doesn’t have to be removed when your dog is off leash and can be safely left on while your dog runs free.

-- As the lead attaches behind your dog’s head, she cannot get her paw over it and remove the Canny Collar.
+- As the leash attaches behind your dog’s head, she cannot get her paw over it and remove the Canny Collar.

 A kind head collar